Account

 Do tax-exempt nonprofit organizations have to file taxes?

 Tax filing requirements also vary significantly from state to state.
-If you are unsure of the state filing requirements for your nonprofit organization, ask a lawyer or tax professional to help you figure out if and when you need to file a state tax return.
+If you are unsure of the state filing requirements for your nonprofit organization, ask a Legal Pro or tax professional to help you figure out if and when you need to file a state tax return.

 When does a nonprofit have to pay income taxes?

 Many exemptions can cause income that would otherwise be taxable as UBTI to be non-taxable.
-This is a complicated area of nonprofit tax law, and it may be best to ask for professional help if your nonprofit has UBTI.
+This is a complex area of nonprofit tax law, and nonprofits should carefully review IRS guidance before filing.

 What are some typical tax deductions nonprofits take?